jondpenton/story-tracker-cli/crates/story-tracker-cli/README.md

 ### Pivotal Tracker

-You will need to grab the API token from [your profile](https://www.pivotaltracker.com/profile) and set it to the environment variable `PIVOTAL_TRACKER_API_KEY`.
+You will need to grab the API token from [your profile](https://www.pivotaltracker.com/profile) and set it to the environment variable `PIVOTAL_TRACKER_TOKEN`.

 ## Commands